 Yes, a durable power of attorney also expires upon the principal’s death.

-Once a person dies, they no longer have legal ownership over property.
-Therefore, a POA agent can’t manage property the principal no longer owns.
+Once a person dies, they no longer have legal ownership over the property.
+Therefore, a POA agent can’t manage a property the principal no longer owns.

-If a relative of yours has died and left a last will and testament, however, you may still have a say in managing the principal’s affairs if you’ve also been named executor of their will.
+Suppose a relative has died and left a last will and testament.
+In that case, however, you may still have a say in managing the principal’s affairs if you’ve also been named executor of their will.

 The executor of a will is responsible for ensuring the distribution of assets, managing the deceased’s financial affairs, and directing the estate through the probate process.

 Executor of will vs. Power of attorney agent

-Both an executor of a will and a power of attorney agent are appointed by the principal to manage their affairs.
+The principal appoints an executor of a will and a power of attorney agent to manage their affairs.

-An executor’s responsibilities come into effect after the death of the principal, whereas a power of attorney agent’s rights are only valid before the principal dies.
+An executor’s responsibilities come into effect after the principal’s death.
+In contrast, a power of attorney agent’s rights are only valid before the principal dies.

 You can be named both power of attorney and executor of someone’s will.
-In this case, you’ll continue to manage some of the principal’s affairs up until the point that they’re transferred to the heirs listed in their will.
+In this case, you’ll continue to manage some of the principal’s affairs until they’re transferred to the heirs listed in their will.

 If the principal didn’t have a will, their assets still need to pass through the probate process.